 - Designed and written with the philosophy that all pupils can achieve high standards in mathematics.

 Our Reading and Spelling starts with a systematic phonics programme, which starts in Reception Class and leads to Phonics Screening at the end of Year 1.
+LCP letters and sounds is followed for the delivery of our phonics.
 We then follow the Spelling Appendix of the National Curriculum in KS1 and KS2.
 This involves teaching spelling strategies sourced from a combination of sources including Support for Spelling and Spelling Bank materials.
 Additionally, children learn individual spellings and spelling & grammar rules that have been highlighted to them in their independent work.
+Key Stage 1 children follow the Oxford Reading Tree and the Rigby Star reading scheme.

 We use Active English daily in years 1 to 6 to support with developing the grammar aspects of the National Curriculum.
 Active English is an approach for teaching grammatical understanding to primary-aged pupils.
 It uses the principles of mnemonics to teach and embed the learning in an active and engaging way, providing the pupils with a deeper grasp of language that will benefit them for life.